Blending the jungle and the coast, with a hefty slice of ruins thrown in, Tulum is a popular destination on the Mayan Riviera.

 The Top 15 Airbnbs in Tulum

-Now you know what to expect and why you should stay, let’s get to the part you’ve been waiting for.
+Now you know what to expect and why you should stay in a vacation rental in Tulum, let’s get to the part you’ve been waiting for.
 Here are the overall 15 best Airbnbs in Tulum.
-We’re sure you’re going to love them!
+I’m sure you’re going to love them!

 Overall Best Value Airbnb in Tulum | Casa La Vie Boheme